goofball564/AnotherDarkSoulsAutosplitter/README.md

 ### How Splits Work </br>

+* NG and NG+ Completion split on the next loading screen after the credits roll.</br>
+(Note: They don't split immediately on credits in order to not race with the official IGT plugin reading the correct time from the save file when the credits begin)

 * Event Flag Splits are triggered when an event flag is set.

 * Bonfire Lit splits are triggered when a bonfire is lit.